 As trees grow larger and more are planted, the lawn begins to disappear.
 Seasonal sunlight shifts also cause the shade to lengthen and deepen, resulting in grass permanently retreating.
 Once the number of hours of direct sun sinks below six hours a day, the grass is gone or so sparse it looks unattractive.
 Unless you prefer bare soil, the choices are simple: cut down or trim back trees, or find shady lawn alternatives to fill the empty areas.
 Homes are more valuable and attractive with mature trees, so removing them or pruning them back may not be the best decision.

 There are choices to explore when repurposing the former lawn area.
 You may begin by making the mulch rings around the trees larger, beyond the dripline, or simply connecting mulched trees to make one large bed.
 Plants in beds created beneath a tree’s canopy may encounter competition from tree roots.
 Another choice could involve several beds with shade-loving plants with pathways wandering between them.
 Because of the lack of sunlight, concentrate on attractive plants and not flowers.
 With your new design, there will not be much in the way of plants to remove to begin the job.
 Get a soil test to determine if there are nutrients needed or the soil pH needs to be adjusted before plants are installed.
-Buy a Michigan State University Extension soil test self-mailer for $25 online at www.msusoiltest.com.
+Buy a Michigan State University Extension soil test self-mailer online at https://homesoiltest.msu.edu.

 Design your garden on paper before the first plants are purchased.
 Decide where paths and beds will be.
 Research your plant choices to make sure they will work in your new garden.
 When preparing the area, do not cover existing tree roots with topsoil.
 Try to work around the surface roots or simply don’t plant in that location.
 Plants with shallow roots, like hostas, will adapt to this type of growing condition on their own.